mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 }
 ```

-**Info:** These logs correspond to normal application behavior even if it results in an error for the end user.
-These are not critical as they are normal operations, but they provide useful information about what is going on.
+**Info:** This log level should be used to record normal, expected application behavior, even if it results in an error for the end user.
+They are not actionable individually, but the significant changes in the frequency of occurrence of individual log lines at this level may be indicative of a possible problem.

-For example, information about services stopping and starting may be relevant to administrators.
+For example, the _info_ log level may be used to communicate to administrators that certain subsystems within the service have been started or stopped.

 ```go
 func (s *Schedulers) Start(..) {